d12frosted/elpa-mirror/gnu/kubed-readme.txt

-This library defines commands for interacting with Kubernetes resources, such as Kuberenetes pods, services, deployments, and more.
+This library defines commands for interacting with Kubernetes resources, such as Kubernetes pods, services, deployments, and more.

-Use `kubed-display-pod' to display a Kuberenetes pod, `kubed-edit-pod' to edit it, `kubed-delete-pods' to delete it, and `kubed-list-pods' to see a menu of all pods.
+Use `kubed-display-pod' to display a Kubernetes pod, `kubed-edit-pod' to edit it, `kubed-delete-pods' to delete it, and `kubed-list-pods' to see a menu of all pods.
 You can create new pods from YAML or JSON files with `kubed-create-pod'.

 Similar commands are defined for other types of resources as well.

-This library interacts with Kuberenetes via `kubectl', and uses the current `kubectl' context and namespace by default.
+This library interacts with Kubernetes via `kubectl', and uses the current `kubectl' context and namespace by default.
 To change your current context or namespace, use commands `kubed-use-context' and `kubed-set-namespace' respectively; you can also interact with